 Sometimes your favorite book gets turned into a movie.
 This experience is both thrilling and terrifying at the same time.
 Will they get the characters right?
+How are they going to transfer the relationships on screen?
+Are the characters going to go to the x, y, z place in the movie or will it be forgotten?
+Will they include all the gambling scenes?
+Are they going to show how the characters gamble online in a casino like the Meridian Kazino?
+They have to keep up with the times after all, right?
 Will they keep the plot?
 Will they go in a completely different direction?

 These questions are also asked by gamers who enjoy books as well when their favorite series or franchise is placed on paper.
 Sometimes, books are able to piece together the rest of the material.
 Other times, they are there to feed our need to get immersed into the world of the game, regardless of the most popular characters in the series.
 So, here are some of my picks for the books that came from games that you should check out.
 For this list, I have decided to not include Richard Knaak’s work, as they are discussed in greater detail in other posts.
 Sit back and enjoy these three titles.

 Ico: Castle In The Mist

 Let me start by saying that I adore Shadow of the Colossus and I have thoroughly enjoyed its predecessor, Ico.
 While the game features breathtaking visuals and audio, creating a sense of longing, loss, and adventure, Miyuki Miyabe has done a truly remarkable job with putting her own interpretation of the series mythos.
 The novel is not canon and just as well – we all have our own ideas what happened in the Ico Series, as well as whether the stories are all connected.
 If you’ve played the game, and even if you haven’t, put this on your reading list.